cefect/CanFlood2/docs/source/02_user-guide.rst

 When plotting multiple models, two modes are available that control how the data is combined in the plots:

 - **aggregate**: This mode combines the result values from all models into a single plot, providing a **total risk** figure for the model suite.
 This is only appropriate when the consequence types match between the selected models (e.g., $ and $)
 - **batch**: This mode plots the results of each model separately, allowing for comparison between models.
-This is useful when comparing different consequence types (e.g., $ and $/year) or different model configurations.
+This is useful when comparing different consequence types (e.g., $ and displaced persons) or different model configurations.